WebSockets setup - General description

 The key functions of both the WebSocket and Groovy script action are in creating the message and linking the message/event to a topic.
 (When linking the message to a topic in Intrexx, this connects the process with the application.)

-Should you use a WebSocket or Groovy script action?
+Use WebSocket or Groovy action?

 The main advantage of using a WebSocket action is that it is very easy to use.
 You can select the application and topic that the message should be sent to via drop-down lists.
 You do not need to know the GUID of the topic, therefore.
 The WebSocket action is suitable for static or simple messages.
 However, complex messages can be created using Velocity script.